 The BPSA facilities west of Wiarton feature our hatchery and clubhouse building, a fishing pond, indoor handgun and .22 range, an archery range and 3-D archery range.
-Many club activities are centered on these facilities, including, a children’s fishing derby, annual Family Day activities, a fishing day for Community Living clients, youth archery and handgun groups.
-The club also hosts numerous social functions throughout the year, including a members and guests fishing derby and our annual fund raising barbecue.
+Many club activities are entered around these facilities, including, Youth Firearms Safety Program, Women’s Sunday Evenings Shooting Group, a children’s fishing derby, annual Family Day activities, a fishing day for Community Living clients, youth archery and a Handgun Club.
+The club also hosts numerous social functions throughout the year, including Community Outreach Programs,a members and guests fishing derby and our annual fund raising barbecue.

-The BPSA youth program is a more recent addition to the club, designed to ensure there are anglers, hunters and conservationists in the future.
+The BPSA youth programs are a more recent addition to the club, designed to ensure there are anglers, hunters and conservationists in the future.
 There are separate archery and .22 firearm safety and target shooting youth groups as well as other activities that guide young people to the world of outdoors recreation.